jthevos/Chrome-Memory-Manager/README.md

 - https://developer.chrome.com/devtools/docs/console-api

 Other resources:
-- http://jsfiddle.net/UTyDa/  [used to get "for (var key in process)" syntax]
+- http://jsfiddle.net/UTyDa/  /* used to get "for (var key in process)" syntax */
 - chrome://version/